-However, there is a difference between fighting for what is rightfully yours by law or contract and feeling or believing something is yours because you think you deserve it.
+Let me be clear, there is a difference between fighting for what is rightfully yours by law or contract (your legal right) and feeling or believing something is yours because you think you deserve it right now.

 “Watch out for the Esau syndrome: trading away God’s lifelong gift in order to satisfy a short-term appetite.
 You well know how Esau later regretted that impulsive act and wanted God’s blessing—but by then it was too late, tears or no tears.”
 Heb 12:16-17 (MSG)